Money Tips & Education

 Consolidate debts.
 Debt consolidation involves taking out a new loan to pay off credit card balances.
 Paying off your revolving credit with a personal loan or a home equity loan could drop your utilization to zero.

 Balance your spending.
-Even if your credit utilization overall is low, putting too much on any one card can hurt your FICO score or impact your chances with lenders.
+Even if your credit utilization overall is low, putting too much on any one card could hurt your FICO score or impact your chances with lenders.
 Try to spread your spending more evenly across your cards.

 Pay your credit card balances more than once a month if you tend to charge a lot.
 This keeps utilization consistently lower.